-As the region's most preferred orthopedic practice, our specialty-trained hand doctors at Lakeshore Bone & Joint Institute have the experience, knowledge, and expertise to diagnose and treat hand conditions and injuries.
+As the region's most preferred orthopedic practice, our fellowship-trained hand doctors and specialty-trained orthopedic doctors at Lakeshore Bone & Joint Institute have the experience, knowledge, and expertise to diagnose and treat hand conditions and injuries.

 Allowing for a large amount of movement and dexterity, the hands are comprised of a variety of bones, muscles, nerves, and ligaments.
 Because of this, they are not only vital to a patient's independence but also prone to injury and pain due to their constant use.
 Hand pain occurs for a variety of reasons.
 Some patients can experience pain from repetitive stress injuries, like carpal tunnel syndrome.
 Others have chronic pain from arthritis, which is the result of the bones and tissues deteriorating over time.
 Traumatic injuries are yet another source of hand pain, such as when an individual breaks a bone catching themselves during a fall or jams a finger during a sporting event.
 When a person suffers from a hand or wrist injury, it can interrupt their life and daily routines.
 An experienced hand doctor has the expertise to evaluate a wide range of hand injuries and conditions and offer treatment solutions to help reduce or eliminate pain.